How To Choose Your Matchmaker

 Choose a matchmaker that has been in business for at least five to ten years.
 This is due to the fact that the matchmaking industry has exploded very recently, producing a large (and unqualified) amount of "matchmakers" who jumped in on the hype in order to try and make a quick buck.
 However, it turns out that years in business is one factor that proves credibility, long-term success, and a quality client-base.

 5. Reviews and testimonials

 Choosing a matchmaker with a positive track record can be tricky.
 Any small business owner knows that all it takes is one disgruntled client on a Yelp rampage to tarnish the reputation they've spent years creating.
 This can be especially true for matchmakers who may get a negative review for simply not accepting someone as a client due to company policies and procedures!
 Furthermore, matchmakers may work with high-profile clientele who prefer discreetness, therefore, not wanting to announce on the world wide web their successful matchmaking experience.
 The end result is a one-star review from one bad apple, while many satisfied clients stay mum.

 6. Balanced client database

 Choose a matchmaker that has a balanced client database.
 Ask your potential matchmaker the ratio of men to women and which age groups comprise the majority of the client-base.
 Ideally, male-to-female ratio should stay close to 50/50 and your preferred age range should comprise of at least 25% of the client-base.
-There is one exception: some matchmakers only accept a handful of affluent men at one time (charging anywhere from 25K - 150K per client) and a plethora of women (normally free membership but no guarantee of dates).
+There is one exception: some matchmakers only accept a handful of affluent men at one time (charging anywhere from 25K - 150K per client) and an abundance of women (normally free membership but no guarantee of dates).

 7. Matchmaker experience